jtgry/forttoulouse/_explore/campground.md

 image_path: "/images/campground.jpg"

 ---
+**Alabama Frontier Days begins Wednesday, November 6, so please keep in mind that two areas of the park will not be available as usual.
+The Campground closes to the public at 12 PM on Friday, November 1, and reopens at 12 PM on Monday, November 11; the Boat Ramp closes to the public at 3 PM on Tuesday, November 5, and reopens at 3 PM on Friday, November 8.**

 A 39 site RV campground overlooks the Coosa River.
 Each site includes electric and water hook up, a grill, and concrete picnic table.
 There is a centrally located bath house, and a dump station positioned at the campground exit.
 A group tent site is available by reservation.

 All rules and regulations of the site are applicable to campers.